The Price of Connectivity in Fair Division: Envy-Freeness Relaxations

 Suppose now that every vertex has degree at most $3$.
 Since $G$ is not a path, there is a vertex $v$ with degree $3$.
 Moreover, since $G$ is not a star, one of the branches from $v$ contains at least two vertices, say a branch starting with a neighbor $v_1$ of $v$ followed by another vertex $v_2$.
 Let $v_3,v_4$ be the two other vertices adjacent to $v$.
 Consider three agents who have identical utilities with value $2$ for $v,v_3,v_4$, value $3$ for $v_1$, value $4$ for $v_2$, and value $0$ for all other vertices (see Figure~\ref{fig:EF-tree}).
 Consider any connected allocation; in what follows, we will only be concerned with goods of non-zero value.
 First, assume that one of the agents receives either only $v_3$ or only $v_4$, and obtains value at most $2$.
 If another agent receives at least three goods, the allocation is clearly not EF1.
 So each of the other two agents receives exactly two goods, which means one of them receives $v_1$ and $v_2$.
 This bundle is worth $3$ to the first agent even after removing the most valuable good, so the allocation cannot be EF1.
 Hence one of the agents receives $v_3$, $v_4$, and $v$.
 But then the agent who does not receive $v_2$ will envy this agent even after removing one good. \end{proof}

 Next, we consider complete bipartite graphs.
 Denote by $K_{a,b}$ the complete bipartite graph with $a$ vertices on the left (call this set of vertices $L$) and $b$ vertices on the right (call this set of vertices $R$).
-We start by showing that if $a,b\geq 3$, there always exists a connected allocation.
-In fact, we state and prove a generalization that holds for any number of agents.
+We start by showing that if $a,b\geq 3$, there always exists a connected EF1 allocation.
+In fact, we present a generalization that holds for any number of agents.

 \begin{proposition} Let $n\geq 2$, and let $G$ be a complete bipartite graph $K_{a,b}$ with $a,b\geq n$.
 Then $G$ guarantees EF1 for $n$ agents. \end{proposition}